SpaceX signs computing deal with Reflection AI

 What happened

-According to CNBC, SpaceX has signed a multi-year agreement to provide the open-source AI startup Reflection with access to Nvidia GB300 GPUs and related hardware housed at the Colossus 2 data center in Memphis.
-CNBC reports Reflection agreed to pay $150 million per month starting July 1, 2026, through 2029, which would total about $6.3 billion over the contract term if it runs to completion.
-CNBC also reports the contract contains a 90-day termination clause exercisable by either party after the first three months.
+According to CNBC, SpaceX signed a multi-year agreement to give the open-source AI startup Reflection access to Nvidia GB300 GPUs and related hardware at the Colossus 2 data center in Memphis.
+CNBC reports Reflection agreed to pay $150 million per month starting July 1, 2026, through 2029 - about $6.3 billion over the full term - with a 90-day termination clause exercisable by either party after the first three months.
+A Reflection spokesperson told CNBC and Axios the deal was strategically important, stating, "Recent events highlight how important open source is to the AI ecosystem, with more nations and enterprises recognizing the risks and costs associated with exclusively depending on closed models."

 Technical details